 ABN AMRO aims for a leverage ratio of at least 4% by year-end 2018.
-At 30 June 2018, the fully-loaded leverage ratio of ABN AMRO Group increased to 4.1%, reflecting an increase in Tier 1 capital and a lower Exposure Measure (based on CEM calculation methodology).
+At 30 June 2018, the fully-loaded leverage ratio of ABN AMRO Bank is 4.3% (31 December 2017: 4.3%).

 ABN AMRO expects a change in the methodology for calculating the Exposure Measure.
 BCBS and ECOFIN both reached agreement on the use of the SA-CCR calculation methodology for clearing guarantees, providing further confidence that this will be implemented via CRR2 in the short to medium term.
-The total CRR2 adjustments including SA-CCR are estimated to decrease the Exposure Measure by approximately EUR 52 billion, which improves the fully-loaded leverage ratio by 0,5 percent to 4.6%.
+The total CRR2 adjustments including SA-CCR are estimated to decrease the Exposure Measure by approximately EUR 52 billion, which improves the fullyloaded leverage ratio by 0.5 percent to 4.8%.
 Despite the favourable effects of applying SA-CCR, ABN AMRO continues to monitor and report the leverage ratio at 4% based on the current CEM methodology.
-Risk, funding & capital information / Capital management